Deep Regression on Manifolds: A 3D Rotation Case Study: Experiments

 \paragraph{Protocol} We follow the protocol of \cite{zhou_continuity_2019}, using the dataset provided by the authors representing airplanes from ShapeNet~\cite{shapenet2015}.
-We select however randomly a validation set of 400 point clouds from the training data provided, and randomly subsample point clouds to a size of 1024 both at train and test time.

-We run the experiment considering various mappings to the rotation space and report results in table~\ref{shapenet_results} and figure~\ref{fig:shapenet_error_distribution}.
+We select however randomly a validation set of 400 point clouds from the original training set, and randomly subsample point clouds to a size of 1024.
+We run the experiment with various mappings to the rotation space and report results in table~\ref{shapenet_results} and figure~\ref{fig:shapenet_error_distribution}.
 Due to the stochastic nature of training, we train/test each variant 5 times and aggregate results to mitigate their variance and increase confidence in our findings.
 More precisely, we report the error for the model having obtained the smallest validation error (being checked after each training epoch), as well as the final error obtained at the end of training, averaged over 5 runs.